Vextrove/vextrove_terrain_datapack/README.md

 ### ★★★★☆ Dynamic cloud patterns (A moving random noise map, multiplied by a heightmap of the terrain)
  - This will make it so that clouds will not go through solid terrain
 ### ★★★★☆ Stacked Dispenser crafting recipe (Bow recipe with a Dropper in the middle) - Suggested by [ilmango](https://www.youtube.com/c/ilmango)/SciCraft
+### ★★★★☆ Lava can create source blocks in the Nether
+ - Renewable Lava

 ### Inventory:
 #### ★★★★☆ Increase amount of inventory slots